 Two full days of travel to arrive in Aix-en-Provence spells jetlagged!

-I arrived late on Friday night after a flight from Korea where I had an overnight stay.
+I arrived late on Friday night after a flight from South Korea.
 Korean Airlines organised transport to a transit hotel 25 minutes from the airport in a city called Songdo.
 Ever since Japan, there is something about Asian countries that I love – the people are so kind.
 I didn’t realise that in Korea they drive on the right hand side of the road and there is a lot more greenery that I expected (although it does look fairly manufactured).
-For the first time when we were driving over a bridge into Songdo that would make the engineers at UC jealous, I felt completely excited.
+For the first time when we were driving over a bridge into Songdo I felt overwhelmingly excited.
 The sun was setting behind us and it was literally fire red.
-I must admit I did consider cancelling my flight to Paris and staying in Korea!
+I must admit I did consider cancelling my flight to Paris and staying in South Korea!

 The next morning it was back to the airport for a morning flight to Paris.
 Flying Air France was my first taste of all things French and it was quite interesting to be addressed in their language.
-I actually thought maybe I looked like I was from Europe!
 The TGV was next, which is in the underground of the airport.
 Pulling out of the train station and looking back on Paris I spotted the Eiffel Tower in the distance, it definitely gave me butterflies – Paris, I would be back!

 Three and a half hours later, I finally arrived at Aix-en-Provence.
 I was greeted by Helene, a girl I had sent a million questions to via email when I was back in New Zealand.
 It was so nice to put a familiar name to a face and she greeted me with a kiss on each cheek.
-Helene helped me find Les Gazelles (my housing) and basically organised my room as the reception man couldn’t speak English.
+Helene helped me find Les Gazelles (my housing) and basically organised my room, as the receptionist couldn’t speak English.
 This was my first wake-up call to the fact that I was maybe in a bit of trouble in the language department.
-I was so happy to finally unlock my room yet fairly nervous.
-My main worry
+I was so happy to finally unlock my room yet fairly nervous now.